brianlam38/OSCP-2022/cheatsheet-active-directory.md

 * Requirement: user/service account to have local admin on target machine.
 * Useful when Kerberos is the only authentication mechanism allowed in a target (NTLM authN disabled).
 * `psexec.exe` requires local admin rights as it accesses admin$ share.
+* NOTE: We can only use the TGT on the machine it was created for.

 OPTH via.
 COMPROMISED HOST
 ```powershell